 The curtailment and more efficient use of energy is an objective of several environmental policies driven by the fact that fossil fuel combustion is one of the main sources of the growth in global greenhouse gas emissions since 1970 (IPCC, 2014).
-For example, in January 2014 the EU Commission published a 2030 Climate and Energy Policy Framework that included a target reduction in greenhouse gas emissions of 40% below the 1990 level, an EU-wide binding target for renewable energy of at least 27%, and renewed ambitions for energy efficiency policies (European Commission, 2014).
+For example, in January 2014 the EU Commission published a 2030 Climate and Energy Policy Framework that included a target reduction in greenhouse gas emissions of 40 per cent below the 1990 level, an EU-wide binding target for renewable energy of at least 27 per cent, and renewed ambitions for energy efficiency policies (European Commission, 2014).
 This framework was subsequently endorsed by the European Council in October 2014 (European Council, 2014).
 In recent years carbon taxes have been advocated as a mechanism to control emissions associated with fossil fuel combustion, whereas historically energy taxes were an important source of government revenues or earmarked for specific purposes like road infrastructure (OECD, 2013).
-The efficacy of energy taxes and especially carbon taxes depends on the magnitude of the underlying price elasticity of demand for which there is an ongoing policy need for such information.
+There is an ongoing policy need for information on the price elasticity of energy demand to improve the efficacy of energy taxes.